 Table of Contents

-TL;DR: How Much Does Gong Really Cost in 2025?
+TL;DR: How Much Does Gong Really Cost in 2026?

 Gong’s pricing is anything but transparent.
 However, after scouring different review sites, including Reddit and Vendr, I’ve been able to find ballpark figures.
 Also, bear in mind that all of Gong’s plans are annual.
 You cannot pay monthly with Gong, and most of the time you’re forced into multi-year contracts.
+Finally, remember that all figures in this article represent commonly reported ranges, not guarantees.

 There are four key things to consider: